-This new dynamic 2 year A Level course will develop your capabilities and understanding of Graphic Design and how to communicate information and ideas.
+This dynamic A Level course will develop your capabilities and understanding of graphic design and how to communicate information and ideas.
 You will be encouraged to use a wide range of media for both 2D and 3D work and will investigate areas such as:

 You will learn about commercial processes and materials used in manufacturing a range of graphic products as well as study the work of leading graphic designers.

 Our aim is to feed your imagination and open your eyes to the possibilities of 2 dimensional design and the difference you can make to the world.
-This course is delivered in 4 coursework units over the two years with project work supported by lectures, demonstrations, professional experience, and tutorials.
+This course is delivered in 2 coursework units over the two years.
+Project work is supported by lectures, demonstrations, professional experience and tutorials.